just-buildsystem/justbuild/doc/concepts/built-in-rules.md

 The fields `"cmds"`, `"out_dirs"`, `"outs"`, and `"env"` are evaluated fields where `"cmds"`, `"out_dirs"`, and `"outs"` have to evaluate to a list of strings, and `"env"` has to evaluate to a map of strings.
-During their evaluation, the functions `"out_dirs"`, `"outs"` and `"runfiles"` can be used to access the logical paths of the directories, artifacts and runfiles, respectively, of a target specified in `"deps"`.
+During their evaluation, the functions `"outs"` and `"runfiles"` can be used to access the logical paths of the artifacts and runfiles, respectively, of a target specified in `"deps"`.
 Here, `"env"` specifies the environment in which the action is carried out.
 `"out_dirs"` and `"outs"` define the output directories and files,